The Luminous Fund

 Our Impact

-Our family has invested over $1 million in gifts and grants for charitable initiatives that our family and employees are focused on.
+Our family has invested well over $1 million in gifts and grants for charitable initiatives that our family and employees are focused on.
 Our work with this donor advised fund is one of our family’s approaches to philanthropy.
 It sets the stage for the wealth transfer to the next generations of our family.
 What is your family doing?
 It puzzles us to see other entrepreneurs focus on building their wealth, and then shrug off the complicated question of what do to with it.

 learn more